PeterDoesMaths/my-first-blog/simulated-annealing.md

 In mathematical terms, we are dealing with a non-convex optimisation problem with a discrete search space.
 Luckily, there exists a search method called *simulated annealing* which suits our problem particularly well.
 Essentially, we iterate in a special way over the search space in an attempt to find the global minimiser.
 Here's a breif outline of how it works

 1. Begin with some guess of the solution
-2. Choose a 'neighbouring' solution and determine the change in cost $\Delta f$
+2. Randomly choose a 'neighbouring' solution and determine the change in cost $\Delta f$
 3. If $\Delta f \leq 0$, we keep the new solution
 4. If $\Delta f > 0$, we may or may not keep the solution, based on the probability of acceptance.
     - The probability of acceptance decreases as $\Delta f$ increases, and